joshstrike/StrikeDB/README.md

  Set by `Connection.prepare()`, this array contains the bindings found in the query, in order of their position, for comparison with the value object or array you will execute.

  - **useID : number**
  Internal id for setting remote variables prior to each execution.
-Specifically,  we call`SET @k_useID=value;`, in which `k` is the numeric position of the bound variable in the binding array and `useID` is incremented each time you execute the prepared statement.
+Specifically,  we call`SET @prepID_k_useID=value;`, in which `prepID` is the id of the statement, `k` is the numeric position of the bound variable in the binding array and `useID` is incremented each time  the statement is executed.
 This prevents asynchronous executions from conflicting.
-See also **returnNew** below.

- - **execute(values?:any, returnNew?:boolean):Promise&lt;Statement&gt;**
+ - **execute(values?:any):Promise&lt;Query&gt;**
- Execute a prepared statement.
+ Execute a prepared statement returning a `Query` with the results or errors.
+Last results and errors are also recorded on the `Statement` itself.

  - - **values : any**
  `values` can be either a flat array if the statement was prepared using ??, ?, or it can be a plain object if you prepared with :name.